tgjohnst/solarsteinn/README.md

 Set up a vpc with public subnet in us-west-2b

 provision a spot instance (m5.large) with a 20gb EBS attached as root volume at start.
-Request type = maintain
+Persistent.

 use keypair valheim.pem